Helping the platforms

-From Casino Games to Positive Impact
+From Casino Games to Something Better

 For over a decade, I worked in mobile and casino games.
-I learned exactly how to design systems that keep people engaged - the psychological triggers, the variable reward schedules, the fear-of-missing-out mechanics.
+I learned exactly how to design systems that keep people engaged: the psychological triggers, the variable reward schedules, the fear-of-missing-out mechanics.
 I got really good at it.

 "What if I used everything I know about engagement and motivation to actually help people instead?"